NAME

 BUGS

-Before version 2.22, the glibc implementation did not set errno to EDOM when a domain error occurred.
+Before glibc 2.22, the glibc implementation did not set errno to EDOM when a domain error occurred.

-Before version 2.22, the glibc implementation did not set errno to ERANGE when a range error occurred.
+Before glibc 2.22, the glibc implementation did not set errno to ERANGE when a range error occurred.

 SEE ALSO